💡“Building Confidence Through Innovation: From Theatre Projects to Global Solutions”

 Frameworks Applied:

-PEST: Social – team cohesion; Economic – minimal cost; Technological – email tools; Political – aligns with departmental goals
+PEST: Social: team cohesion; Economic: minimal cost; Technological: email tools; Political: aligns with departmental goal

-Change Management: Involve staff early, seek feedback, celebrate wins
+Change Management: Involve staff early, seek feedback & celebrate the wins

 Required measurement and validation for sustainability

-Small wins build skills, confidence, and credibility — the three things you need before tackling the “big one.”
+Small wins build skills, confidence, and credibility within your department, the three things you need before tackling the “big one.”

 After a decade of small, high-impact projects, I finally felt ready to tackle the global airway-securing problem I had observed in 2003.